snap-one/docs-driverworks/README.md

 The Table Logger utility has been provided to assist driver developers in identifying areas within their driver that may be using a growing amount of memory.
 The utility is executed from within ComposerPro at the driver level on the Lua tab.
 For more information, please see the [table_logger_utility][11] folder.

+#### Control4 Logo Usage

+Use of the Control4 logo requires review of the logo Style Guide.
+In addition to the Style Guide, several asset folders are provided in the control4-logo.zip file.
+These include logo samples in.png, jpg and .eps formats.
+Please see the [control4_logo_usage][15] folder for more information.

 [1]:	https://control4.github.io/docs-driverworks-introduction/#introduction
 [2]:	https://control4.github.io/docs-driverworks-fundamentals/#introduction
 [3]:	https://control4.github.io/docs-driverworks-proxyprotocol/#introduction